DeeperBrain: A Neuro-Grounded EEG Foundation Model Towards Universal BCI: Biography Section

 In 2010, he was a Visiting Scholar with the Institute Telecom SudParis, Évry, France.
 He is currently with the College of Computer Science and Technology, Zhejiang University.
 He has published over 40 papers.
 His research interests include sensor networks, ubiquitous computing, and social computing.
 Dr. Li serves as an Editor for the International Journal of Distributed Sensor Networks and as a reviewer or the PC member of over ten conferences. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Gang Pan} (Senior Member, IEEE) received the B.Eng. and Ph.D. degrees from Zhejiang University, Hangzhou, China, in 1998 and 2004, respectively.

-He is currently a Professor with the Department of Computer Science, and the Deputy Director of the State Key Lab of CAD\&CG, Zhejiang University.
+He is currently a Professor with the Department of Computer Science, and the Director of the State Key Laboratory of Brain-Machine Intelligence, Zhejiang University.
 From 2007 to 2008, he was a Visiting Scholar with the University of California, Los Angeles, CA, USA.
-His current interests include brain-inspired computing, brain-machine interfaces, artificial intelligence and pervasive computing. \end{IEEEbiography}
+His current interests include brain-inspired computing, brain-machine interfaces and artificial intelligence. \end{IEEEbiography}